Marcondiro/weirdshark/README.md

 Weirdshark-cli, as the name suggests, is a command line interface program that exploits most of the capabilities of weirdshark exposed before.

 To have usage details run `weirdshark-cli -h`

+## Install
+### Windows
+To run on windows you will need to install pcap drivers at https://npcap.com/